Again, the three of them exchanged a glance from which Roland was excluded. "That's complicated," Jake said. "He was sort of a humbug—"

 - Early on in the Deadpool Corps series, the Deadpools have to stop The Awareness, a cosmic entity resembling a giant cloud that is feeding on the minds of entire alien species and making them its slaves.
 Actually, the real Awareness is a pretty pathetic-looking little alien, the huge nebula being nothing more than a shroud.
 Once the Deadpools make it past his minions and his traps, he is easily dispatched.

-- In one Justice Society of America story, the JSA spends the entire story hunting for a mysterious crime lord known as 'Mr. X', whose underlings are terrified of him.
+- In All-Star Comics #5,, the JSA spends the entire story hunting for a mysterious crime lord known as 'Mr. X', whose underlings are terrified of him.
 At the end of the story, Mr. X shows up and politely turns himself in, as the JSA have now smashed his network.
 He is a completely innocuous milquetoast.

 - In an alternative ending of The Nightmare Before Christmas, Oogie Boogie ended up being Dr. Finklestein, who was trying to teach Sally a lesson and was jealous that she chose Jack over him.
 As it was, Boogie turned out to be ... practically a Mind Hive collected of thousands of little bugs, who when they were split apart could only squeal "My bugs!
 My bugs!" over and over.